 Riding on gravel may not be a new phenomenon, but it has certainly been growing in popularity in recent years.
 From bike sales to event registrations and social media content, all signs indicate that the gravel trend is here to stay.

-Gravel riding offers all the adventure, enjoyment and effort of road cycling, but with a wilder edge and without having to worry about dangerous and oblivious drivers.
+Gravel riding offers all the adventure, enjoyment and effort of road cycling, but with a wilder edge and without having to worry about car interactions.

-Pros like Taylor Phinney, Laurens Ten Dam, Ian Boswell, Peter Stetina and even Peter Sagan have all turned their attentions to rougher terrain while plenty of brands are quick to try to define what gravel is and what bikes and gear are needed.
+WorldTour pros like Taylor Phinney, Laurens Ten Dam, Ian Boswell, Peter Stetina and even Peter Sagan have all turned their attentions to rougher terrain, while plenty of brands are quick to try to define what gravel is and what bikes and gear are needed.

 We’ve been gaining experience in gravel here at Cycling Weekly, so here are our top tips for your first rides off-road:

 The best way to start riding is to head out from your home and just start exploring.

 You may want to recreate some of the enormous distance gravel cyclists and other adventure riders take on, but it’s still best to start out slow and get used to riding on different terrain.

 Don’t try to cover a certain distance or reach a certain destination, just head out and look for some local routes and then you can start linking them together.

 While we may call it gravel riding, there are a lot of different kinds of terrain you kind find out riding.